apache/druid/docs/api-reference/supervisor-api.md

 After resetting stored offsets, the supervisor kills and recreates any active tasks pertaining to the specified partitions, so that tasks begin reading specified offsets.
 For partitions that are not specified in this operation, the supervisor resumes from the last stored offset.

-Use this endpoint with caution as it may result in skipped messages, leading to data loss or duplicate data.
+Use this endpoint with caution.
+It can cause skipped messages, leading to data loss or duplicate data.

 #### URL